 Some ways that people can be too smart for their own good when it comes to getting a job:

 Refusing to participate.
 Smart people sometimes hold back from applying for jobs that are available because they think the work will be beneath them, or they’ll be selling out on their higher ideals by lending their gifts to the crass world of making a profit.

-I’ve had this argument with a gifted, but useless friend.
+I’ve had this argument with a gifted, but chronically under-employed friend.
 You don’t know where your skills and abilities will take you without contributing.
 There is fascinating and worthwhile work being done in all sectors, private, public, and not-for-profit.
 This is what makes our society and economy work – people using the best of their abilities to create goods and services of real value to others.
 Standing on the sidelines looking down on it isn’t as smart as it seems.

 Too much information.
 Intelligent people can be justifiably proud of their accomplishments and education, and this can lead to a tendency to overload a resume with too many details that aren’t actually relevant to employers.
 It’s not dishonesty to leave things off your resume: it’s editing, it’s marketing.
 Remember to focus on the challenges and needs of the job and organization you’re applying to, and list your relevant skills and accomplishments to show how you can be an asset.

 Acting bored or cocky.
 The smartest person in the room can find it trying to have to listen to others explain things that they already know or aren’t interested in.
 However, in the business setting, and especially at job interviews, good manners and sociability are essential.
 So acting disinterested in what others have to say or appearing arrogant about your superior intellect will get you shunned quickly.